ashish1dadhich412/Node-Master/README.md

-# 📒 NoteMaster Web Application - QA Test Summary
+# 📒 NoteMaster Web Application

 A comprehensive QA summary for the **NoteMaster** web application — a simple yet powerful tool that helps users manage their notes seamlessly.